Originally Published on 06.04.2020

 I don’t know about you, but I’ve been feeling pretty anxious as of late.

-It is the single most valuable tool when it comes to being creative around your mental illness.
+It is the single most valuable tool for being creative around your mental illness.
 Be patient with yourself and be patient with your characters.
-I find that when I am anxious they are particularly unruly, instead of being obedient to the plots I planned, they tend to do what they want.
-I needed to remember that my characters are as living and breathing as I am as soon as they are written in black and white.
+When I am anxious, they are unruly instead of obedient or open to the plotting I have planned.
+I needed to remember that my characters are as living and breathing as I am once they are written on the page.

-They will disagree with you and they will be obtuse at the best of times but listen to them.
-Listen to what they need and want and you will be able to write.
+They will disagree with you and they will be obtuse at the best of times, but listen to them.
+Listen to what they need and want, and you will write.

 “I am constantly at the mercy of my characters.
 They hold me to account...”

-My closing remarks are as follows: Trust yourself and in your characters, let them guide you if you are feeling confused or overwhelmed and above all, be patient.
+My closing remarks are: Trust yourself and in your characters.
+Let them guide you if you are feeling confused or overwhelmed.
+Above all, be patient.